emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 When I used to plan and run workshops alone, I would make jokes to liven up the atmosphere.
 These often fell flat because it was "the Emily show".
 So I gave up and instead kept things serious.
 What a shame.

 These days, I make space for silliness in the creative process.
-Ciaran, for example, came up with a "Doomsday" prioritisation exercise where we imagined the whole team failed to come to work, indefinitely - in order to reveal the relative cost of "not doing" our work.
+Ciaran, for example, came up with a "Doomsday" prioritisation exercise.
+We imagined the whole team failed to come to work, in order to reveal the relative cost of "not doing" our work.
+I noticed the team similarly express themselves during this exercise - which made it a bonding experience, as well as productive.

 ## 5. Delegate follow-up